 Mr Cole has been an Independent Non-Executive Director and the Chairman of PTM since 2007.
 He has over 40 years of experience in the investment banking and the funds management industry and served as an Executive Director and Executive Vice President at Bankers Trust Australia Limited for over 10 years.
 Mr Cole is currently the Chairman of Ironbark Capital Limited and was formerly the Chairman of IMB Limited and Challenger Listed Investments Limited.

 Stephen Menzies, BEcon, LLB, LLM

 Independent Non-Executive Director, member of the Audit, Risk & Compliance Committee, and member of the Nomination & Remuneration Committee since 11 March 2015

 Chair of the Nomination & Remuneration Committee since 19 June 2017

 Mr Menzies joined PTM’s Board as an Independent Non-Executive Director in March 2015.
-He is also a Director of Century Australia Investments Limited and serves as the Chair of the Advisory Committee for the Centre for Quantum Computation & Communication Technology.
+He is also a Director of Platinum World Portfolios plc and serves as a Member of the Advisory Committee for the Centre for Quantum Computation & Communication Technology.
 Mr Menzies retired as a partner from Ashurst law firm in 2014 and, until his retirement, had consistently been ranked as one of Australia's leading corporate lawyers.
 As the former Head of China Practice at Ashurst, he oversaw the Shanghai and Beijing offices of that firm.
 As a senior lawyer, he managed legal work of significant projects in capital markets and mergers and acquisitions, including some of the largest corporate transactions in Australia.
 Previously, Mr Menzies had also served as a National Director for Enforcement at the Australian Securities Commission (now ASIC) and has had a long history working in and with the funds management industry.

 Brigitte Smith, BChem Eng (Hons), MBA (Hons), MALD